-The mid-Autumn festival, which is the second biggest Chinese festival after Chinese , also known as the moon festival just passed.
-It’s also called the moon or mooncake festival because not only does it take place when the moon is the roundest and the brightest but it’s also because traditional mooncakes are eaten at that time.
+The mid-Autumn festival, which is the second biggest Chinese festival after Chinese New Year, also known as the moon festival just passed.
+It’s also called the moon or mooncake festival because it takes place when the moon is the largest and the brightest and is also when traditional mooncakes are eaten.

 Mooncakes come in various flavours (e.g. taro, matcha and nuts) but the most common ones are filled with white lotus seed or red bean paste.
 They may also have a salted duck egg yolk inside.
 Mooncakes are usually eaten as small wedges with tea.